GITMCode/GITM/srcDoc/index.md

 [installation page](install.md).

-Dependencies: fortran (assuming gfortran), mpi (mpich doesn't seem to work), make, perl (we are old school!), and python 3+.
-The version should not matter as long as it is relatively recent.
+Dependencies: fortran (assuming gfortran), mpi (mpich doesn't seem to work), make, perl (we are old school!), and python 3+ for postprocessing & plotting.
+The version of anything else should not matter as long as it is relatively recent.

 Download, configure, and run: